 - Public service personnel management

-Most graduates of public administration graduate degree programs seek work in government agencies and nonprofit groups.
-However, graduates can also work in the private sector.
-Generally, an MBA program with a specialization in public administration can prepare students for advanced criminal justice careers, public administration teaching positions, business management positions, government careers and nonprofit administration positions.
+Generally, an MBA program with a specialization in public administration can prepare students for advanced criminal justice careers, public administration teaching positions, business management positions.
 Possible job titles include:

 - Tax assessor